Azure/azure-sdk-for-js/sdk/eventhub/eventhubs-checkpointstore-blob/README.md

-# Azure Event Hubs checkpointstore blob library for Javascript
+# Azure Event Hubs Checkpoint Store Blob library for Javascript

 An Azure Storage Blob solution to store checkpoints when using Event Hubs.